DennoDin/Laravel-Product-Manager/README.md

 - If you are using mysql 8 and PHP 7+, when making a mysql user, make sure to use `IDENTIFIED WITH mysql_native_password BY 'password';` when setting the password.
 - Something wrong with your tables?
 Try running `php artisan migrate:fresh`
 - Something wrong with in general?
-Try running `php artisan cache:clear`
+Try running `php artisan cache:clear` and `php artisan key:generate`

+## Future Features
+- Dedicated product pages
+- Confirmation before delete
+- Better image compression